Darryl Yap

-Darryl Yap (born January 7, 1987) is a Filipino film director, screenwriter and producer.
+Darryl Ray Spyke Balingit Yap (born January 7, 1987) is a Filipino film director, screenwriter and producer.

 Biography

 Early life and education

 Yap was born in Olongapo, Zambales to his parents who are school teachers.
 He graduated in Manila's Centro Escolar University with a mass communication degree and later enrolled at the Nanyang Technological University in Singapore to pursue a degree in public administration.

 Career

 Yap started his directing career with the short film Squatterina that highlighted the similarities between a typical illegal settler in Olongapo and the disciplines of ballet.
 It was followed by his first full film #Jowable in 2018 which is about a troubled young woman named Elsa (starring Kim Molina) who yearns for a mature and intimate relationship.
 The film gained mixed reviews from critics.

 In May 2020, Yap released a television series entitled Sakristan about two men coming to terms in finding love despite being church servants.
-He received widespread criticism before the release of Sakristan due to the nature of the title and posters.
-There were calls online for Sakristan to be cancelled due to its disrespectful and offensive content to the Catholic Church.
+He received widespread criticism before the series' release due to the nature of the title and posters.
+There were online demands to cancel Sakristan due to its disrespectful and offensive content to the Catholic Church.
 The series was released through YouTube.

-In January 2021, Viva Films released When I Grow Up, I Want to be a Pornstar which Yap wrote and directed.
+In January 2021, Viva Films released Paglaki Ko, Gusto Kong Maging Pornstar, directed and written by Yap.
 It tells the story of a group of former pornstars gathered to teach an aspiring teen actress on how to be a pornstar, with a cash reward should the actress be launched.
 The film was prohibited to be shown to the general public by the Movie and Television Review and Classification Board (MTRCB) due to its sexual and explicit content.
 A sequel titled Pornstar 2: Pangalawang Putok was released on December 3, 2021, on Vivamax.

-Yap released another film entitled Gluta in July 2021 about an Aeta girl who dreams of winning the Miss Universe pageant but faces discrimination from people including her own indigenous community.
-It was followed by a comedy Revirginized in August 2021 about a mother (starring Sharon Cuneta) who never had a proper coming of age experience.
+In July 2021, Yap released another film entitled Gluta, about an Aeta girl who dreams of winning the Miss Universe pageant but faces discrimination from her own indigenous community.
+In August 2021, Yap also released an erotic comedy film, Revirginized, about a mother (played by Sharon Cuneta) who never had a proper coming of age experience.

-On 2022, Yap directed a fictional drama film entitled Maid in Malacañang which was about the Marcos family's last three days in the Malacañang Palace before they were forced to flee to Hawaii during the People Power Revolution in 1986.
-Because of its controversial portrayal of the Marcoses and of People Power Revolution figurehead Corazon Aquino, it was dubbed as the most controversial film of the year, receiving numerous negative reviews from critics and audiences.
-A prequel Martyr or Murderer is slated to release in late February 2023.
-Isko Moreno will play the role of Ninoy Aquino, while Marco Gumabao, Jerome Ponce and Cindy Miranda will portray the younger versions of Ferdinand Marcos, Ninoy Aquino and Imelda Marcos respectively.
+In 2022, Yap wrote and directed the period historical revisionist drama film Maid in Malacañang, and tells the story of the Marcos family's last three days in the Malacañang Palace before they were forced to flee to Hawaii during the People Power Revolution in 1986.
+The film received numerous negative reviews from critics and audiences due to its controversial portrayal of the Marcos family and of People Power Revolution figurehead Corazon Aquino.
+A second installment film Martyr or Murderer was released in 2023.

+In 2024, Yap released a romantic comedy film, titled Seoulmeyt, about a Filipina fan of Korean dramas meets with the man of her dreams until she discovers his fake personality.
+Starring Kim Molina and Jerald Napoles, and also shot in South Korea, the film received positive reviews.
+In October 2024, it was reported that Yap is planning to do an upcoming movie about the late Filipino actress Pepsi Paloma.